74. The Hunt for Pablo Escobar: Rise of a Drug Lord (Ep 1)

 And there's a great book about the Medellín cartel in Pablo's time called Kings of Cocaine by Guy Gugliata and Jeff Lean.

-And they make this wonderful comparison to say, if Bogota has the reputation as the Athens of South America, Medellín was at Sparta.
+And they make this wonderful comparison to say: if Bogota has the reputation as the Athens of South America, Medellín was at Sparta.
+It is rough and tumble, harder and more productive, right?

 Now, I like the story that he got his start in crime by stealing headstones from the cemetery and then sandblasting the names on them so they could be resold for other people.

 But you're suggesting that's not true.
+That's a myth.

 But I love that story.
+I just think

-Stealing from the cemetery is your first bit of crime.
+it's a great way stealing from the cemetery is your first bit of crime.
+But maybe that's an exaggeration.

 But that's the kind of thing he's doing in his early days.

 As you said, he's a kind of con artist, petty crime, bit of a thug, element of violence.
+Yeah, that's right.

 And it does seem like the sort of the headstone business was legend that was appropriated as biography, but it's probably, probably not true.

 It seems like it's too much actually of an honest business for Pablo Escobar.
+So to your point, Gordon, he moves through this world of kind of petty crime in Medellin

-So to your point, Gordon, he moves through this world of kind of petty crime in Medellin and gets involved in the smuggling game by going to work as some of the muscle for one of these established smugglers who's running stereo equipment in and out of the Panama Canal zone, right?
+and gets involved in the smuggling game by going to work as some of the muscle for one of these established smugglers who's running stereo equipment in and out of the Panama Canal zone, right?

+He moves from that to actually running a very successful business stealing cars.
 So by the time he's 20 in the late 60s, he's running a kind of car-pinching business.

-So they literally pull people out of the car in the middle of the day, and then Pablo and his gang break the car down for parts and then resell them.
+So they literally pull people out of the car in the middle of the day.
+And then Pablo and his gang break the car down for parts and then resell them.

 This seems to be pretty lucrative.

-municipal officials to issue new papers for the stolen cars so they don't have to break them down.
+He builds up some capital, and then they start buying off municipal officials to issue new papers for the stolen cars so they don't have to break them down.

-The arrest records, this will be another great theme of this series.
+The arrest records, this will will be another great theme of this series.
+The arrest records from the time have largely vanished, Gordon.

+Pablo does spend a few months in jail before his 20th birthday.
 This stint in jail seems to have no impact on his desire to continue his criminal ways.

 I just think it's worth painting a picture of him as a character, isn't it?

 Because you get a sense of it from these days, that he is someone who is comfortable in criminality to the point of actually enjoying it.
+He finds it fun, I think.

 He's clearly ruthless and willing to undertake violence.

 And you can see those facets of his character will kind of see him well as he tries to rise up the ranks or as he does ride up the ranks.
+But the violence is going to be the key theme.

 I mean, it's a violent time, but he's going to show himself capable of violence.
+Very much so.

-And I think those two things are going to be a feature of his character throughout this entire series, which is on the one hand, he's actually a very interpersonally polite, not a lot of profanity.
+And I think those two things are going to be a feature of his character character throughout this entire series, which is on the one hand, he's actually a very interpersonally polite, not a lot of profanity.

+He's not particularly intimidating when people meet him.
 And then you pair that with the extreme ruthlessness and the ability to be remarkably

+unusual mix in some ways, isn't it?
 He doesn't have the kind of hot-headedness that you'd imagine with some people capable of extreme violence.

 It's a more calm, thoughtful, deliberate violence rather than a wild, reckless violence, I guess.
+Yeah, exactly.

 And I think if you're picturing him as some like coked up Tony Montana, that's not it.

+He doesn't use cocaine.
 He is a lifelong user of marijuana.

 He does not use cocaine.